cpprev/food-wiki/README.md

 # Web app to display info about food
+---

-Back-end requirements : C#, MongoDB
+:pushpin: Back-end requirements : C#, MongoDB
-Front-end requirements : Angular
+:pushpin: Front-end requirements : Angular
+:pushpin: The aim of this project is to enhance my fullstack skills and understand how apps are made,
+:pushpin: The page design part (HTML/CSS) was not really where my main focus, this is why pages are not necessarily aesthetic

+---